-Based on our work completed to date, the Council continues to operate reasonable control systems that should help ensure that transactions are recorded accurately in the financial ledger and subsequently, the Statement of Accounts and AGAR.
+Based on our work, the Council continues to operate reasonable control systems that should help ensure that transactions are recorded accurately in the financial ledger and subsequently, the Statement of Accounts and AGAR.
+We have signed the Internal Audit Section of the AGAR assigning positive assurance against the control objectives.
 Our detailed findings are set out in the following sections.